Aiche-H/my-vscode-settings/README.md

 ## Installation

-There are two ways to use these customizations in your VS Code environment:

 **1. Using the "Custom CSS and JS Loader" extension:**

 1. Install the "Custom CSS and JS Loader" extension from the VS Code Marketplace.